Best German bars around the world

 Thinking the move would attract tourists, they decreed an Old-German look for all the buildings in town.
 It wasn't until Old Heidelberg opened in 1975 that any restaurant there served German food, but now even the chain restaurants sling burgers from half-timbered houses with gingerbread trim.

-Old Heidelberg sits on Main Street at the center of the tiny town's kitschy glory, surrounded by the forested hills of northeast Georgia a couple hours' drive from Atlanta.
+Old Heidelberg sits on Main Street at the center of the tiny town's kitschy glory, surrounded by forested hills a couple hours' drive from Atlanta.
 It's a solid option for schnitzel and sausages with an expansive beer garden out front.

 Munich Brauhaus, Melbourne, Australia